Witivio/Documentation/src/solutions/gpt-pro/limits.md

 3. **File Size Limit**: Each document uploaded should not exceed 10 Megabytes (Mo) in size.

-4. **Page Number Limit**: Each document uploaded should not exceed 200 pages.
+4. **Page Number Limit**: Each document uploaded should not exceed 300 pages.

+5. **Image Limit**: The maximum number of images allowed is 1,000.

+4. **System Prompt Character Limit**: System prompts can contain up to 4,000 characters.

+4. **Notebook Character Limit**: The Notebook feature supports up to 5,000 characters.
 ### Plugin Integration

 1. **Maximum Number of Plugins**: Users can integrate up to 5 plugins with their GPT Pro environment.